casangi/casadocs/docs/api/casalith.rst

 .. data:: mpicasa

 .. data:: casaviewer
-.. _viewer API: casaviewer.html#casaviewer
+.. _viewer: casaviewer.html#casaviewer
-All of the casaviewer functionality is available through Python (see the "viewer API_").
+All of the casaviewer functionality is available through Python (see the "viewer_" API).
 The Python viewer API makes full use of the casaconfig module to find the appropriate data directory.
 The command line casaviewer found in the
 <casa release>/bin directory does not use casaconfig.
 It may be nececssary use the "--datapath" argument when starting
 this casaviewer so that the viewer knows where to find the data it needs (e.g. measures tables for frame conversions).